truenas/documentation/content/TrueCommand/TCReleaseNotes.md

 * Adds TLS for email and SMTP
 * Adds new Order property for Systems and Groups
-* Adds support for IDP-initiated SMAL
+* Adds support for IDP-initiated SAML
 * Improves creating new volumes in the UI
 * Improves UI cluster creation and adds warning
 * Improves NAS connection validation